Critical Language Scholarship Program | Joining the CLS Alumni…

 Joining the CLS Alumni Community

-After successfully completing all CLS post-program requirements, you will have the opportunity to participate in a variety of CLS alumni initiatives including those designed to contribute to the success of future participants.
-More information about these activities will be provided upon your completion of the CLS Program in the aforementioned re-entry webinar and guidebook.
-We hope that you will choose to stay involved with CLS for many years beyond this summer!
+After successfully completing all post-program requirements, CLS alumni have the opportunity to participate in a variety of initiatives, including those designed to contribute to the success of future CLS participants.
+More information about these activities is provided upon completion of the CLS Program.
+CLS staff hope that alumni choose to stay involved with CLS for many years to come!

 International Exchange Alumni

-You will be joining a community of alumni of U.S. Department of State programs, a distinguished network of individuals from all over the world.
-You can explore the additional resources and opportunities available to you as a member of this community on the International Exchange Alumni website (https://alumni.state.gov/).
-Following completion of post-program requirements, you will receive an invitation with a link to create your account.
+CLS alumni join a community of alumni of U.S. Department of State programs, a distinguished network of individuals from all over the world.
+Alumni can explore the resources and opportunities available to them as members of this community on the International Exchange Alumni website (https://alumni.state.gov/).
+Alumni will also be invited to join the Exchange Alumni platform via email following completion of post-program requirements.

 CLS Alumni Society

-The Critical Language Scholarship Alumni Society (CLSAS) is an independent, alumni-led organization by and for CLS alumni.
+The Critical Language Scholarship Alumni Society (CLSAS) is an independent organization led by and for CLS alumni.
 CLSAS provides alumni with avenues for professional development, community engagement, networking, and language retention.
 The association serves as an advocate for the continued advancement of critical language studies and cultural exchange in the United States and abroad.
-We encourage you to join CLSAS and stay engaged with the CLS community.
-You can find more information on the CLSAS website (https://www.clsas.org/).
+The CLS Program encourages alumni to join CLSAS and to stay engaged with the CLS community.
+More information can be found on the CLSAS website (https://www.clsas.org/).

 Members of the inaugural CLS Alumni Society working group.